Whether you're traveling to Washington or are moving to a new city, knowing the state and local taxes will help you budget your shopping trips.

 City sales tax rates vary across the state of Washington, but King and Pierce's counties cover most of the state's commercial regions.

 In Kings County, Seattle has the highest city tax at 10.1 percent, but 10 percent cities include Algona, Auburn, Bellevue, Burien, Clyde Hill, Des Moines, Federal Way, Hunts Point, Issaquah, Kenmore, Kent, Kirkland, Lake Forest Park, Medina, Mercer Island, Milton, Newcastle, Normandy Park, Pacific Kings, Redmond, Renton, Sammamish, Shoreline, Tukwila, Woodinville, and Yarrow Point.

-North Bend is the only city sales tax in Kings County at 8.9 percent, but cities with 8.6 percent city sales taxes include Black Diamond, Carnation, Covington, Duvall, Enumclaw (8.7), Maple Valley, Skykomish, Snoqualmie, but Enumclaw is at 8.7 percent.
+North Bend is the only city sales tax in Kings County at 8.9 percent, but cities with 8.6 percent city sales taxes include Black Diamond, Carnation, Covington, Duvall, Maple Valley, Skykomish, Snoqualmie, but Enumclaw is at 8.7 percent.

 In Pierce County, city sales taxes are significantly lower, but Tacoma has the highest at 10.1 percent.
 City sales taxes of 9.9 percent apply in Auburn, Edgewood, Fife, Fircrest, Lakewood, Milton, Pacific, Puyallup, Ruston, Steilacoom, and University Place.